stuartellis/sve-personal-website/content/articles/task-runner.md

 [Task](https://taskfile.dev) is a task runner and build tool.
 It provides a consistent framework for sets of tasks, enabling you to run the same workflows on multiple platforms and environments.

 > Task is also known as go-task.

+Task uses a versioned schema for task definitions.
+This helps groups of developers to co-operate on writing task definitions, but means that the same version of Task should be used on every system.
+For projects where the version of the task runner cannot be centrally managed, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead.

 ## How Task Works